 The “MDM” also offers powerful network-based solutions.
 If a company wants to quickly wipe a set device that has been lost or stolen, or a whole set of devices, it’s much simpler from an administrative viewpoint.
 Similarly, new employees can be handed devices that are preconfigured with everything required to be productive on the first day.
 No waiting.
 No fafing around.
 New versions of apps can also be readily rolled out to users.
 If an employee has been fired, it’s easy to lock down devices to ensure that unauthorized access doesn’t occur.
 Enterprises may also use installed dashboards on their servers to monitor traffic and make decisions about the amount of resources they need to have available on any given workday.

 There are two basic approaches to deploying that “MDM”.
 Software as a service and on-premises servers.
 SaaS will typically entail using a cloud-based system to act as an intermediary.
 On-premises models tend to use servers that are similar to what your business is probably already utilizing for other IT needs.
 A wide range of big names in the computing world, such as Microsoft and IBM, offer available options.
+You’ll then need to get your product known, and that will involve some SaaS Facebook marketing, which is probably the easiest way of getting your name out there.

 The same compliance issues that accompany setting up any applications on network will apply when using MDM.
 For example, American companies handling medical information are expected to be compliant with HIPAA requirements.